Jelmerro/eslint-plugin-padding-lines/README.md

 eslint-plugin-padding-lines
 ===========================

-### All the Eslint newline padding rules in one plugin
+All the Eslint newline padding rules in one plugin

-# Installation
+## Install

 Install the package (either in `~` or in your project dir) using: